wtianzi/PathPlanningSAR3D/README.md

 # 12/29/2021
 Steps to do:
 1. Divide into grids (considered finished)
-  - Build the 3D view of web user interface
+  - Build the 3D view of web user interface (Try to add a 2D small map)
   - Divide the area based on the previous algorithm
   - Load heatmap models
 2. Send an UAV to a cell for coverage search